 My child is a senior this year, her school has sent out letters saying they wish to go cyber for the rest of the year March 30th.
 Our family is quarantined at the moment because we have family members who would not be able to survive the virus and the virus is close.
 Is it legal for my child’s...
 Read more »

 Yes, the school is within its legal rights to disseminate education to its students through online learning.
 Requiring students to attend school, in person, could put more students at risk than necessary, so providing online education would not violate any laws.

 As an initial matter, libel consists of the written word, whereas slander is the spoken word.
 Whether its' libel or slander, they require the information to be false.
 The defense to a libel or slander lawsuit is the truth.
 To answer your other question, yes, you can tell stories of people by...Read more »

 Generally, schools define "absence" as including not being physically present AND being late after a certain number of days.
 All schools are different, but many schools will use consistent tardies as being absent.
-If your child is consistently tardy (even by a few minutes), then, yes, the school...Read more »
+If your child is consistently tardy (even by a few minutes), then, yes,...Read more »

 It depends.
 In theory, he should be enrolled in the school where you, as parent/guardian lives.
 Since your living situation is temporary, however, he could probably remain in the school district he's in.
-There are many circumstances that could affect the decision as to whether you're a resident...Read more »
+There are many circumstances that could affect the decision as to whether you're a...Read more »